niplav/site/language.md

 ----------

 * If you can follow your own ethical rules, your own ethical rules are not demanding enough.
+* If you're not committing any genocides, you're not proud enough of your country.

 Nominative Determinisms
 ------------------------